School District 36 Surrey

 School District 36 Surrey operates schools in Surrey, White Rock, and Barnston Island, British Columbia.
-It is the largest school district in British Columbia with 71,838 students during the 2016/2017 school year.
-District 36 includes 101 elementary schools, 26 secondary schools, and 5 learning centres.
-The first school in Surrey opened in 1882.
-The district is Surrey’s largest employer with 10,989 employees including 6,063 teachers.
+It is the largest school district in British Columbia with 80,208 students and 195+ languages represented during the 2022–23 school year.
+District 36 includes 103 elementary schools, 21 secondary schools, 5 learning centres, and 3 adult education centres.
+While the district was established in 1906 its first school opened in 1882.
+The district is Surrey’s largest employer with 12,540 employees including 6,716 teachers.

 Administration

 The Surrey School District's administration hub is the District Education Centre and was officially opened on September 11, 2011.